 Open to the public since 1954, this is a well established stop on the tourist trail.
 In summer over 400 people a day will pass through, many of them in accompanied groups.
 Only 25 people are admitted at a time, but you might be hard pressed to feel the serenity and silence that Cézanne must have known there.

-Scattered around on shelves and tables are jugs, pots, rum bottles, fruit bowls (with the famous Cézanne apples laid out in them), a cupid by François Dusqueno and other subjects that inspired his still life studies.
+Scattered around on shelves and tables are jugs, pots, rum bottles, fruit bowls (with the famous Cézanne apples laid out in them), a plaster cupid by François Dusquenoy and other subjects that inspired his still life studies.
 The three human skulls were procured by a friend who worked at the Museum of Natural History.

 You'll see his huge easel (used for, among other things, Les Baigneuses), a ladder, brushes, palettes, a folding stool, an old stove, a smock, coat and a couple of hats, a walking stick and (in the cabinets) a clay pipe and a notebook with all the local train times carefully recorded in Cézanne's sloping hand.